-Youth are treated fairly and receive Always Most of Some of Not Never (No) the Time the Time Applicable services tailored to their unique needs.
-(Yes) 24.
-The agency offers gender-specific programs and services.
-25. The agency offers culturally-specific programs and 26.
-The agency has specific programs and services designed to meet the needs of older youth transitioning to independence.
+Always (Yes) Most of the Time Some of the Time Never (No) Not Applicable Youth are treated fairly and receive services tailored to their unique needs.
+24. The agency offers gender-specific programs and services.
+25. The agency offers culturally-specific programs and services.
+26. The agency has specific programs and services designed to meet the needs of older youth transitioning to independence.
 27. The agency has specific programs and services designed to meet the needs of youth 12 years old and younger.
 28. Data to identify potential differences in the processing and treatment of youth, including racial and/or ethnic disparities, are collected in an electronic database at system intake, disposition, and other system decision points.